treebeardtech/kubeflow-bootstrap/README.md

 </div>

 > [!Note]
-> This repository is currently suitable for development environments only.
-Please report any problem you might have by opening a GitHub issue, feature requests welcome.
+> This project is currently in beta, we recommend forking/cloning it and using from source.
+Bug reports and feature requests are welcome.

 ## About this project

-This project simplifies the tasks of managing a Kubeflow instance in Terraform projects.
+This project simplifies the task of managing a Kubeflow instance with Terraform.

 Kubeflow provides a cloud-native AI platform which can be used to deploy applications in scientific computing, traditional machine learning, and generative AI.

-This module is primarily focussed on the notebook environment initially such that
+This module is primarily focussed on the Jupyter notebook environment initially such that
 * Developers can deploy and access notebook instances
 * Notebook instances can use GPUs necessary for deep learning
 * This can be done across different cloud providers (ranging from individual VMs to managed services like Amazon's EKS)